dmitriychunikhin/pdfium-vfp/README.md

 ```

 ## PdfiumReport.app and private fonts
-Private font is a font that is not installed in system in your development, testing or production environment
+Private font is a font that is not installed in system in your development, testing or production environment.

 Well know examples: barcode fonts, open-source unicode fonts, custom fonts

 Usage sample can be found in `pdfium-vfp/Sample/Sample.scx` in `cmdReport.Click`